Northrop Grumman MQ-4C Triton: Initial development

 The Navy restarted the competition for a sense-and-avoid radar for the Triton in November 2014 with less ambitious requirements, including the ability to use data from ground radars as it approaches an airport, and a modular and scalable design that can be incrementally improved to meet evolving future operational and air traffic management requirements.

 On 6 September 2013, the Navy awarded Northrop Grumman a $9.98 million contract for maintenance and support of the MQ-4C SDD aircraft to enable it to fly 15 missions per month, an increase from 9 per month as previously planned, with senior Navy commanders wanting to keep closer surveillance of activities in the ocean and coastal regions of the Middle East.

 The Navy began considering in September 2014 cutting the number of Tritons it plans to buy.
-The intention has been to have 20 MQ-4C aircraft operational at any one time, with the rest of the 68-plane order force being spares.
-Due to the improved reliability of the aircraft, budget pressures may require the Navy to trim the numbers of aircraft it will order.
+The intention was to have 20 MQ-4C aircraft operational at any one time, with the rest of the 68-plane order force being spares.
+In September 2015, the DoD Inspector General found the 70-aircraft force requirement justified.
+But the Navy decided in May 2023 to reduce the number of MQ-4C aircraft it would procure.
+The number of deployment sites was reduced from five to three, reducing the number of Tritons required to 12.
+Another 15 will be available for attrition, training, and maintenance for a revised total program of record procurement of 27 aircraft.

-In September 2015, the DoD Inspector General found the 70-aircraft force requirement justified, based on available attrition rate estimates of four per 100,000 hours.
-The Navy intends to begin operation of one operating location every year starting in 2018 until there are five.
-Four Tritons will be operational at each base to maintain continuous flight, with the rest produced for testing, training, and loss replacement; the entire order is to be completed in 2032.